Should You Close Your Crawl-space Vents for Winter?

 In the summer, when outdoor humidity is the highest, the foundation vents should be closed to keep the moisture out.
 In the winter, the idea is to open the vents to push damp air out and allow for circulation.
-In some parts of the valley, vents can be left open year round.
+In some parts of the valley, vents can be left all year long.

 East of the Cascades: Close in the Winter/Open in the Summer